e-tsoni/support-vector-classification/README.md

 2. split, standardization
 3. create, fit and test the model (only results of two kernels are shown here, linear and rbf)
 4. cross validation using "for" loop for spliting the data
-5. using function k-fold cross validation
+5. using function k-fold cross validation (same results as 4.)
 6. parameters tuning using "for" loop
 7. using principal component analysis for dimensionality reduction and visualization